muellners/research/src/content/lockdown-survey-india.md

 Urban and rural Police alike were found to subjectively enforce rules.
 The enforcement of regulations and the government directives themselves were quite unclear to the departments, and therefore, there were at times state of confused and improper implementations.

 The Police force implemented many checkpoints throughout the significant entry and exit points at state borders, but these points did not have adequate screening measures.
-There were no containment areas or detainment zones alongside.
+There were no containment areas or isolation zones alongside.
 In some places, the irregularities in enforcement were observed as the state police had their own set of directives bypassing over the federal government's directives.

-There was some detainment and obstacles faced by poor amigrant populations in terms of conducting RAT( Rapid Assessment Tests); however, the tests were done with pricing that was pushed onto people.
-And subsequently, what would have been government enabled supply was redirected onto people who were being detained.
+There are obstacles being faced by poor migrant populations in terms of movement.
+For example - conducting RAT( Rapid Assessment Tests); the tests were found to be done at a pricing that was pushed onto people.
+And subsequently, what could have been a government enabled intervention is being redirected onto citizens.

 Lockdown has a widespread traumatic impact.
-Too much movement can lead to viral infections across different communities, the ones that are protected.
-Other states have differing policies leading to confusion and chaos.
+Too much movement can lead to viral infections across different communities, even the ones that are protected because of their accessibility to more resources.
+States in India were found to have differing policies leading to confusion and chaos.

 Outer parts and rural areas are found to be more relaxed in following covid rules while gripped with less and limited awareness; quite clear density for enforcement is good, but how do you cover large rural areas where infrastructure is leaking.
 A single person is taking test's for another 100 plus.

 Our story is the groundbreaking coverage of various real stories and situations.
-This is going to be a three part series of a research paper covering mental, economic and Future related open ended discussion for policy makers.
+This is going to be a three part series of a research paper covering mental, economic and India's future related open ended discussion for policy makers.

 ```
 This is a three part series document.